 Top 3 Woods for Pipe Smokers | Mr. Brog Handmade Pipes

-There are plenty of different pipe woods out on the market but what are the differences between them?
+There are plenty of different pipe woods out on the market but what are the differences between wooden tobacco pipes?
+And which ones are the best wood for pipes?
 We are going to cover the most common woods used which are Pear, Olive and Briar.
 Each wood has different effects on your smoke so let's start with Pear.

 In order to get a pleasurable smoke from your pipe, you will need to build up a carbonized lining to the entire bowl interior, which helps insulate the bowl for a cooler, more flavorsome smoke.
-With most pipes smoking five to seven bowlfuls of tobacco with the bowl only half-filled with help to start producing a nice carbonized lining.
+With most pipes smoking five to seven bowlfuls of tobacco with the bowl only half-filled you start producing a nice carbonized lining.

 Filling your pipe is the most important step.
 If done properly, your first bowlful should be quite pleasant, but if done incorrectly your pipe may burn hot and bitter.